-hotglue features a transformation layer that can be used to format the raw output from data sources into a format ingestible by your backend (or the targets you're piping the data to).
+hotglue features a transformation layer that can be used to format the raw output from connectors into a format ingestible by your backend (or wherever you're piping the data to).

 In hotglue, all transformation scripts are written in Python and can use any open source Python modules you'd like.
 Since hotglue formats output from data support as CSV files, our sample scripts leverage our gluestick package and pandas heavily.

-To edit the transformation script for a data source, you can start a JupyterLab workspace directly from hotglue.
+To edit the transformation script for a connector, you can start a JupyterLab workspace directly from hotglue.

 Generally, when updating the transformation script you should launch the JupyterLab workspace from the admin view – not the tenant view.
 Launching JupyterLab as a tenant create a custom forked script for that tenant.

 hotglue will provision a hosted JupyterLab workspace for you to connect to – this may take a few minutes.
-Note that JupyterLab workspaces will timeout after 30 minutes of inactivity, at which point you'll need to start a new workspace.
+Once the JupyterLab workspace is provisioned, click the launch button to open your workspace.

 You've launched JupyterLab and should see something like the below!